 Silty soil is often associated with clayey soils, but it doesn't have to be.
 Most vegetable and fruit crops can tolerate some degree of silt.
 Some plants prefer slightly acidic soil, while others prefer alkaline conditions.

 When growing vegetables in silty soil, you want to ensure enough moisture.
-If you water too much, you'll end up with wet roots that rot easily.
+If you water too much, you’ll have wet roots that rot easily.
 On the other hand, too little water causes wilting.
-You also want to avoid adding large amounts of sand since it tends to wash away nutrients.
+You also want to avoid adding large amounts of sand since it dries nutrients away.

 Clay soil is one of the three major types of soil.
 These are sand, silt, and clay soils.
 Clay soil is the most difficult type to work with because it is soft and sticky when wet and hard and rocky when it is dry.
 It drains poorly and does not absorb water easily.